Boyan SlatPhoto: The Ocean Cleanup

 On finding more plastic than fish, dropping out of university, and why the only appropriate response to criticism is a 530-page feasibility report.

 Boyan Slat came to the world’s attention overnight when his TED talk went viral.
 He was 18 years old at the time, and claimed to have developed a solution to collecting the millions of pieces of plastic in the world’s oceans.
-He heads The Ocean Cleanup, an organisation working to harness the power of the oceans to collect and harvest debris.
 James O’Flynn spoke to Boyan from the Netherlands.

 I have always been interested in engineering and technology, I have always entertained myself thinking about solving problems.
 I was 16 years old and it struck me that I was coming across more plastic in the ocean than fish.
 These types of problems are the major challenges of our generation.

-I couldn’t stop thinking of the project and by this time I was at Delft University of Technology.
-I started talking to professors and industry experts, and came up with 50 questions that I needed to answer for this to become feasible.
-The process was ridiculously slow.
-I then decided to put my studies on hold, as well as socialising.
+I couldn’t stop thinking of the project.
+I decided to put my studies on hold, as well as socialising.
 I put everything into it, gave myself half a year and put all my 300 pocket money euros into it.

-Originally only two people offered help, but after the TED talk went viral I was getting about 1,500 emails a day, with people offering their help.
+Originally only two people offered help, but after the TED talk went viral I was getting about 1,500 emails a day.
 This enabled the crowd-funding and team to be assembled which grew to 100 people.
-We then proved our feasibility.

 I wasn’t surprised at the criticism.
-Many people have been working on this topic for years.
-Suddenly an 18 year old says I can clean the ocean.
+Suddenly an 18 year old says he can clean the ocean.
 I understand.
-How did I deal with it?
-I decided not to respond at first.
-It was just an idea a year ago, so the only appropriate response would be a 530-page feasibility report that shows it is actually feasible.
+The only appropriate response would be a 530-page feasibility report that shows it is actually feasible.
 We have now published the report.

 We have proven that the plastic can be turned into oil — three independent companies have confirmed this.
-Another option is mechanical recycling; we have also shown it’s suitable for injection moulding so we can make anything out of it.
 The quality is much better than expected.

 There are no islands of plastic as some people think.
 It’s very dispersed.
 The scale is huge though.
 95 per cent of the plastic is quite large — all the way up to parts of boats, jerry cans, nets.

 All entrepreneurs want to be in a position of going from controlling it all, to where it controls itself somewhat.
-Sometimes it’s difficult, but you learn.
-Personally I really like being involved in the engineering process, so I put a lot of my time aside to work on the research and development side of things.
+Personally I really like being involved in the engineering process.

 Ocean CleanupClimateEngineeringStartupsSustainability